The average pay for a Network Technician, IT is $20.15 per hour.

 Most, if not all, corporate systems need to run 24/7, so flexibility is required for those in this position.
 Network technicians may have to work days, evenings, nights, and/or weekends, depending on the employer.
 They may be required to travel to vendors' sites, such as Oracle or Cisco, to learn more about networks and general system operations.

-IT Network Technicians seem to require a rather large skill set.
-Most notably, facility with Microsoft Active Directory, Internet Information Server (IIS), and Cisco Networking are correlated to pay that is significantly above average, leading to increases of 21 percent, 5 percent, and 4 percent, respectively.
-Skills that seem to negatively impact pay include Microsoft Exchange, Microsoft Word, and Microsoft Office.
+Survey takers working as IT Network Technicians report using a large range of professional skills.
+Most notably, facility with Microsoft Active Directory, Internet Information Server (IIS), and Cisco Networking are correlated to pay that is significantly above average, leading to increases of 21 percent, 4 percent, and 3 percent, respectively.
+At the other end of the pay range are skills like Microsoft Exchange, Microsoft Word, and Microsoft Office.
 Those familiar with Cisco Networking also tend to know Windows Operating System General Use.

 Pay by Experience for a Network Technician, IT has a positive trend.
 An entry-level Network Technician, IT with less than 5 years of experience can expect to earn an average total compensation of $41,000 based on 157 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Network Technician, IT with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $50,000 based on 67 salaries.
 An experienced Network Technician, IT which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $55,000 based on 61 salaries.
 A Network Technician, IT with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $53,000 based on 17 salaries.

 Related Job Salaries